 Inventory may be valued below cost when the merchandise is unsalable at normal prices or unusable in the normal way because the goods are subnormal due to damage, imperfections, shopwear, etc., within the meaning of Regulations section 1.471-2(c).
-These goods may be valued at the current bona fide selling price, minus the direct cost of disposition (but not less than scrap value) if such a price can be established.
+These goods may be valued at the bona fide selling price, minus the direct cost of disposition (but not less than scrap value).
+Bona fide selling price means the price at which goods are actually offered during a period ending not later than 30 days after the inventory date.

-If this is the first year the Last-in First-out (LIFO) inventory method was either adopted or extended to inventory goods not previously valued under the LIFO method. attach Form 970, Application To Use LIFO Inventory Method, or a statement with the information required by Form 970.
+If this is the first year the Last-in First-out (LIFO) inventory method was either adopted or extended to inventory goods not previously valued under the LIFO method, attach Form 970, Application To Use LIFO Inventory Method, or a statement with the information required by Form 970.
 Also check the box on line 9c.